Weng J-H., Cheung C., Talbot P.

 Journal of Translational Medicine, 2016

-Here, the authors show that the highest efficiencies of reprogramming of fibroblasts were obtained on Laminin-511 and Laminin-521, compared to other coatings. iPSC cell lines was created with stably integrated PDX1 and NKX6.1 transgenes under the transcriptional control of doxycycline-inducible promoter.
-These cells were differentiated to insulin producing cells.
+Here, the authors show that the highest efficiencies of reprogramming of fibroblasts were obtained on Laminin-511 and Laminin-521, compared to other coatings. iPSC cell lines were created with stably integrated PDX1 and NKX6.1 transgenes under the transcriptional control of the doxycycline-inducible promoter.
+These cells were differentiated into insulin-producing cells.
 Generated cells displayed molecular markers characteristic for respective steps of the differentiation.
-The obtained IPC secreted insulin and produced C-peptide with significantly higher hormone release level in case of the combined expression of PDX1 and NKX6.1 induced at the last stage of the differentiation.
-Efficiency of differentiation of iPSC to IPC can be increased by concurrent expression of PDX1 and NKX6.1 during progenitor cells maturation.
+The obtained IPC secreted insulin and produced C-peptide with a significantly higher hormone release level in the case of the combined expression of PDX1 and NKX6.1 induced at the last stage of the differentiation.
+The efficiency of differentiation of iPSC to IPC can be increased by concurrent expression of PDX1 and NKX6.1 during progenitor cell maturation.

 Lam A.T., Li J., Chen A.K., Birch W.R., Reuveny S., Oh S.K.

 The authors show that LN-521 enables efficient cell attachment and spreading of hPSCs that results in high cell yields (~3.5×10^6 cells/mL) within 7 days in an agitated plate and scalable spinner cultures.
 This offers a defined, xeno-free, GMP-compatible, and scalable bioprocessing platform for the production of hPSC with the quantity and quality compliant for clinical applications.
 The use of LN-521 on microcarriers also enabled a 34% savings in matrix and media costs over monolayer cultures to produce 10^8 cells.